Book I of The Guardians of Gaia Series

 The sound of the whales’ exhalations grew louder.
-A smaller spout, half the volume of its mother’s followed.
+A smaller spout, half the volume of its mother’s, followed.
 Macario looked off to port and saw three large backs raising and sinking together.
 His heart began to race as the panga drew within thirty yards of the sleeping humpbacks.
-The rifleman in the bow held up a hand and signaled to stop rowing.
-The oarsmen pulled their paddles in and secured them quietly.
-The harpooner readied his rifle and pushed the butt of the gun firmly against his shoulder as he braced his feet for the recoil.
+The rifleman at the bow held up a hand and signaled to the oarsmen to stop rowing.
+They pulled their paddles in, securing them quietly.
+The harpooner readied his rifle, then pushed the gun’s stock firmly against his shoulder as he braced his feet for the recoil.

 Another whale surfaced.
 Midway through its exhalation, it snorted.
 Something was wrong.

 Huge flukes lifted off the water and pounded the sea into foam.
-Macario heard the rifle’s report, then an explosion, followed by a high-pitched scream.
-The sound was so visceral that he thought he would vomit.
+Macario heard the rifle’s report, and then an explosion followed by a high-pitched scream.
+The sound was so visceral he thought he would vomit.

-He looked across at his father.
-His father’s weathered face, caught in the first rays of light, was wet with tears.
+He looked across at his father whose weathered face, caught in the first rays of light, was wet with tears.

 The mother was distinctive in her markings.
-Where a typical bottlenose was slate gray to black, she had a distinguishing mark on her forehead, just forward of her blowhole, that resembled a star pattern.
+Where a typical bottlenose was slate-gray to black, she had a distinguishing mark on her forehead—just forward of her blowhole—that resembled a star pattern.
 Her new calf had inherited a similar physical trait.
-He had an array of four small white spots on his forehead resembling the four cardinal points on a compass, and a small white blaze on the dorsal aspect of his flukes that looked like a lightning bolt.
+He had an array of four small white spots on his forehead resembling the cardinal points on a compass and a small white blaze on the dorsal aspect of his flukes that looked like a lightning bolt.

-The lead female dolphin suddenly heard something in the deep blackness of the Sea of Cortez.
-The sea was always full of sounds, which differed from day to night – from the popping sounds of pistol shrimp on the nearby reef, to vocalizations from yellow striped grunts and croakers, to the deep sonorous sounds of her larger cousins, the great whales.
+The lead female dolphin suddenly heard something in the deep blackness of the Gulf of California.
+The sea was always full of sounds, which differed from day to night—from the popping sounds of pistol shrimp on the nearby reef to vocalizations from blue striped grunts and croakers to the deep sonorous sounds of her larger cousins, the great whales.
 But this was something distinctive.
 It was the sound made by the propeller of a ship.
 Once, further south, she had heard it before.
-Her calf, awakened by the deep thrumming noise of the twin screws, flipped his flukes in fear and nuzzled closer to his mother.
+Her calf, awakened by the deep thrumming noise of the twin screws, twitched his flukes in fear and nuzzled closer to his mother.
 Alerted, the rest of the pod faced toward the disturbance.

 Several of the younger dolphins vocalized.
 They wanted to investigate.
-Sometimes they would ride the bow wake from larger ships.
+Sometimes they would ride the bow wake of large ships.
 Judging by the vibration coming from the two giant propellers, this would be one pressure wave that would be fun to ride!

 The sound of the ship grew louder, drowning out any other sounds in the ocean around the dolphin family.
 The female emitted a warning whistle and the younger dolphins held back.

-Just then the female picked up a faint taste in the water brought to her mouth from the approaching ship.
-She opened it again to sample.
+Just then the female picked up a faint taste in the water.
+She sampled the water again.
 Images danced through her mind as she attempted to separate the tastes on her tongue.
 Suddenly, her whole body tensed as recognition came to her.
-She had tasted the blood of her own kind, and in that blood she felt the presence of great suffering.
+She had tasted the blood of her own kind and, in that blood, she felt the presence of great suffering.

 Alejandro Cabrillo sat at his desk looking at his computer screen.
 The satellite image before him showed a section of Lower Baja California.
 Small blinking dots were interspersed around the region, forming the semblance of a travel pattern.
 The dots represented humpback whales that had been tagged by his team and were now being monitored.
-Information was being streamed via satellite regarding migratory routes and travel patterns, gathering places and feeding sites.
+Information was being streamed via satellite regarding migratory routes, travel patterns, gathering places, and feeding sites.

-The whales wintered in the southern Gulf near Loreto, drawn by the warmer waters of Mexico, to give birth and nurture their young.
-This population of humpbacks moved from southern waters near Puerto Vallarta, back and forth, unlike their cousins who ranged from the colder waters of Alaska to the birthing waters of Hawaii, a round trip of more than five thousand miles.
+The whales wintered in the southern Gulf of California near Loreto, drawn by the warmer waters of Mexico to give birth and nurture their young.
+This population of humpbacks moved from southern waters near Puerto Vallarta, back and forth, unlike their cousins who ranged from the colder waters of Alaska to the birthing waters of Hawaii—a round trip of more than 5,000 miles.

-Alejandro sat back and stretched in his chair.
-Tall and slender, he ran his fingers though his jet-black hair.
-The angular features of his face were made more prominent by the heavy shadow of a day’s worth of beard growth.
+Alejandro sat back and stretched in his chair as he ran his fingers though his jet-black hair.
+The angular features of his face were made more prominent by the heavy shadow of a day’s growth of beard.
 He leaned forward and squinted through his bifocals at the screen.
 He looked from the screen to the laminated pages sitting next to the computer.

-He leaned back in his chair, still staring at the icons on the screen.
+He leaned back again, still staring at the icons on the screen.
 It wasn’t uncommon for the transmitters to be sloughed off or break down over time.
 The whales, because they were extremely tactile animals, were constantly in contact with one another.
-Although the science of tracking the huge cetaceans had made great strides, the equipment was still subject to the rigors of salt water, currents and animal movement.
+Although the science of tracking the huge cetaceans had made great strides, the equipment was still subject to the rigors of salt water, currents, and animal movement.

-Alejandro had become the director of the Instituto de Mamíferos Marinos three years ago.
-He had moved his wife and young daughter here from Mazatlán after finishing his Ph.D. in Mexico City.
+Alejandro had become the director of the Instituto de Mamíferos Marinos three years earlier.
+He had moved his wife and young daughter here from Cuernavaca after finishing his PhD in Mexico City.
 His chief duties were to oversee projects pertaining to whale and dolphin populations in the lower Gulf of California.
-He supervised four research scientists in the small center in La Paz, and worked with graduate students from the United States and Canada on projects that helped to fund the institute.
+He supervised four research scientists in the small center in La Paz and worked with graduate students from the United States and Canada on projects that helped to fund the institute.